LarsKue/LMPA/README.md

 # LMPA
-Lightweight Multiple Precision Arithmetic Library for C++, outisde UNIX
+Lightweight Multiple Precision Arithmetic Library for C++, for Windows and UNIX

 This Library uses strings to extend upon the precision of primitive arithmetic types in C++.